-Let’s face it, if you’re new to being a landlord, there are probably questions you have about how to ensure you’re doing everything properly so you don’t fall victim to classic first-timer mistakes.
-While there are several resources for new landlords that can help point you in the right direction (for example, joining a landlord’s association, BiggerPockets, and a variety of literature), below we’ve compiled a list of the top landlord mistakes real landlords say they made as a first-time landlord.
+Let’s face it, if you’re a new landlord, there are probably questions you have about how to ensure you’re doing everything properly so you don’t fall victim to classic first-timer mistakes.
+While there are several resources for new landlords that can help point you in the right direction (for example, joining a landlord’s association, BiggerPockets, and a variety of literature), below we’ve compiled a list of the top landlord mistakes real landlords say they made as a new landlord.

 Importantly, being a landlord requires a lot of financial and legal know-how, so always be sure to consult your financial or legal advisor for the best advice on how to appropriately adhere to local, state, and federal laws.